efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     finally:
        motor1.disconnect()

-Also configuration can be changed on a instance of a :class:`pydevmgr_elt.EltDevice` :
+ctrl_config configuration can be changed on a instance of a :class:`pydevmgr_elt.EltDevice` :

 .. code-block:: python